NasskalteJuni/WebRtcSimpleSignaller/README.md

-## Message handling on the client side:
+## Message handling on the client side

 ### Basics
 The client only knows channels he is part of and in conclusion, only members of these channels.